The Dragon and the Wolf: In King's Landing

 Cersei, Daenerys, and their entourages meet in the ruined Dragonpit, and Jon and the Hound present the captured wight to prove the existence of the White Walkers.
 Cersei pledges her assistance on the condition that Jon remains neutral between the queens, but retracts her support when Jon affirms he has already sworn himself to Daenerys and returns to the Red Keep.
 Brienne appeals to Jaime to make Cersei reconsider.
 Tyrion goes alone to confront Cersei.
 He explains to Cersei that Daenerys wanted to destroy King's Landing until Tyrion persuaded her not to.
 During their conversation, he realizes Cersei is pregnant.
 Cersei returns to the parley and agrees to send her entire army north to fight the White Walkers.

 Later, Jaime prepares to mobilize the army, but Cersei reveals that she lied and will not join Daenerys and Jon's cause.
 Euron, who had claimed to be fleeing the threat of the dead, is revealed to have actually gone to Essos to transport the Golden Company, with which Cersei will fight whoever prevails in the Long Night.
 Jaime is disgusted; Cersei threatens to have the Mountain kill him, but ultimately relents.
 Jaime departs King's Landing riding North alone as snow begins to fall on the city.

-On Dragonstone
+At Dragonstone

 Daenerys' allies make plans to travel to Winterfell.
 Daenerys decides to travel with Jon, in hopes of garnering popular support amongst the Northmen.
 Later, Theon seeks guidance from Jon, who declares they both preserve Ned's legacy.
 Theon decides to save Yara.
-Harrag, the leader of the remaining Ironborn, defies Theon and the two begin fighting.
-Despite taking a brutal beating, Theon ultimately prevails, rallying the Ironborn to his cause.
+Challenged to a fight by Harrag, the leader of the remaining Ironborn, Theon ultimately prevails and rallies the Ironborn to his cause.

 At Winterfell

 Sansa and Littlefinger discuss Arya's actions.
 Littlefinger advises Sansa to always assume others have the worst possible motive.
-Sansa summons Arya before the lords of the North and Vale, then stuns Littlefinger by accusing him of murder and treason, which Bran corroborates.
-Littlefinger begs for mercy, but Arya executes him.
+Sansa summons Arya before the lords of the North and Vale, but then stuns Littlefinger by accusing him of betraying Ned Stark and murdering Lysa Arryn, which Bran corroborates, having seen them in his visions.
+Littlefinger denies the charges on the basis that they have no credible witnesses, and demands that he be escorted back to the Vale, which Yohn Royce refuses.
+Realizing that the trial is just a show and that he has essentially been betrayed and summoned just to be publicly killed, Littlefinger resorts to begging Sansa for mercy, but she sentences him to death and Arya carries it out.